-In this work, we numerically studied the glass-molten phase transition of RNA secondary structures using a Gaussian disorder model.
-With the guidance of previous studies of this system using renormalization-group theory [14-16] we determined the precise location of the transition by the introduction of two order parameters, one for the glass phase, and one for the molten phase.
+we determined the precise location of the transition by the introduction of two order parameters, one for the glass phase and one for the molten phase.
 In addition to precisely locating the critical temperature of this system, we confirmed the numerical values of the critical exponents at the phase transition predicted by the field theory.

 We provide an explanation as to how this model transitions between its molten and glass states by studying the behavior of the base-pairing probability distributions.
-In particular, we show that the total base-pairing probability distribution can be broken into two sub-distributions composed of base pairs that are "locked" in the ground-state structures below the glass transition temperature, $Q{GS}(x; \ell)$ , and non-ground-state base pairs, $Q{\rm NGS}(x; \ell)$ , that never develop a sizable pairing probability.
-Interestingly, we also identify a potential secondary freezing event [14] within the low temperature phase.
+In particular, we show that the total base-pairing probability distribution can be broken into two sub-distributions composed of base pairs that are "locked" in the ground-state structures below the glass transition temperature, $Q{GS}(x; \ell)$, and non-groundstate base pairs, $Q{NGS}(x; \ell)$, that never develop a sizable pairing probability.
+Interestingly, we also identify a potential secondary freezing event [13] within the low temperature phase.
 At temperatures below this secondary freezing event, the most prevalent base pairing probability of ground-state base pairs remains one even at finite temperatures indicating that they are truly locked.
-Above this secondary freezing event but below the glass transition temperature, base pairs with significant pairing probabilities ( $p \ge 0.5$ ) remain prevalent but the density of base pairs with pairing probability one itself vanishes, indicating that locking is maintained only in the weaker sense that locked base pairs are common to a finite fraction of the thermodynamic ensemble rather than to "all" structures.
+Above this secondary freezing event but below the glass transition temperature, base pairs with significant pairing probabilities $(p \ge 0.5)$ remain prevalent but the density of base pairs with pairing probability one itself vanishes, indicating that locking is maintained only in the weaker sense that locked base pairs are common to a finite fraction of the thermodynamic ensemble rather than to "all" structures.
 It would be interesting to study the implications of this secondary freezing event on the kinetics of RNA structures.